alanshaw/meteor-sinfo-xxi-talk/notes.md

 - Traditional vs Meteor apps

 [how we built our first apps]
-- Worried about nobody coming
+- Oli was worried about nobody coming
 - Oli built goto
 - I built blackboard